mircea-pavel-anton/pacman/BUILDING.md

 CMake Extension installed as part of "Desktop C++ Dev Workload"
 2. From top toolbar, change mode to **Release**, and click **Build** > **Build All**.
 3. Done.
 That's it.
 Your .EXE will be in `{project_dir}/out/Release/bin`
+4. If the game fails to start, make sure `openal32.dll` is present right beside your executable.
+If not, copy it from SFML folder `/bin/openal32.dll`

 ## On MacOS & Linux
 1. Open this project directory in your terminal.